-If the marker (M) bit (3) of a Tunnel Packet is set to '1', signified in the diagram by an asterisk in the RTP header box, then packet_offset (4) is used to indicate the byte where the first Tunneled Packet starts within the payload of the Tunnel Packet.
+If the marker (M) bit ③ of a Tunnel Packet is set to '1', signified in the diagram by an asterisk in the RTP header box, then packet_offset ④ is used to indicate the byte where the first Tunneled Packet starts within the payload of the Tunnel Packet.

-The packet_offset is the number of bytes after the RTP header and possible extension where the first byte of the first Tunneled Packet resides within the Tunnel Packet payload (A).
-This field is used only if the marker (M) bit is set to '1'.
-Note that when more than one packet starts in the Tunnel Packet payload, only the first is indicated by the packet_offset.
-This is shown in Figure 6.2 at Tunneled Packets (B) and (C).
-The start of Tunneled Packet (B) is indicated by the packet_offset as being immediately after the end of the remainder of Tunneled Packet (A).
-The start of Tunneled Packet (C) can be determined using the length of Tunneled Packet (B) found within Tunneled Packet (B).
-Note that every protocol derived from the CTP has a length field defined somewhere in each Tunneled Packet header.
-Of course, the start of Tunneled Packet (B) also could be determined by using the total length of Tunneled Packet (A), which started in the previous ST 2022-1 fixed-size Tunnel Packet.
-Robust decoders likely would use both the length of the previous packet and the packet_offset to verify the encapsulation process and that the payload packets were correctly formed.
-This mechanism of framing the Tunneled Stream Packets allows the consumer to recover lost connections quickly since only one or two fixed-size Tunnel Packets are required to begin extracting the Tunneled Packets.
+The packet_offset value is the number of bytes after the RTP header and possible extension to the position at which the first new Tunneled Packet starts within the Tunnel Packet payload, shown in Figure 6.2 as Ⓐ.
+This field is used only if the marker (M) bit ③ is set to '1'.
+Note that when more than one packet starts in a Tunnel Packet payload, only the packet offset value of the first packet is conveyed by the packet_offset field.
+In Figure 6.2, the position at which Tunneled Packet B starts, shown as Ⓑ, is indicated by the packet_offset field value as being immediately after the end of the remainder of Tunneled Packet A. The position at which Tunneled Packet C starts, shown as Ⓒ, can be determined using the length of Tunneled Packet B found within Tunneled Packet B. Note that every protocol derived from the CTP has a length field defined within each Tunneled Packet header.
+Alternatively in Figure 6.2, the starting position of Tunneled Packet B, i.e.,Ⓑ, could be located by using the total length of Tunneled Packet A, which started in the previous ST 2022-1 [8] fixed-size Tunnel Packet.
+Robust decoders could use both the length of the previous packet and the packet_offset value to verify both the encapsulation process and that the payload packets were correctly formed.
+This mechanism of framing the Tunneled Stream Packets allows the data consumer to recover lost connections quickly as only one or two fixed-size Tunnel Packets are required to begin extracting the Tunneled Packets.

-The Tunneled Packet, the start of which is labeled (D) in the figure, shows a large packet spanning three ST 2022-1 fixed-size Tunnel Packets.
-In this case, the middle ST 2022-1 Tunnel Packet does not have the marker (M) bit set to '1' and the packet_offset field is set to '0' and is ignored.
+The Tunneled Packet, the start of which is labeled Ⓓ in Figure 6.2, shows a large packet spanning three ST 2022-1 [8] fixed-size Tunnel Packets.
+In this case, the middle ST 2022-1 [8] Tunnel Packet does not have the marker (M) bit set to '1' and the packet_offset field is set to '0' and is ignored.

 Figure 6.3 shows the details of the encapsulated Tunnel Packet outlined by the dashed line in Figure 6.2.
 In the top row of Figure 6.3 are packets from three separate Tunneled Packet Streams.
 In the center row of Figure 6.3 are the details of the construction of the Tunnel Packet that contains the Tunneled Packets or segments of Tunneled Packets from the top row.
 As shown by the bottom row, the middle row is a more detailed version of the Tunnel Packet structure shown within the dashed line in Figure 6.2.